• Home

 Launched in March 2022, BidenCash quickly became a key marketplace for the sale of stolen credit card numbers, PII (personally identifiable information), and compromised credentials.

-According to the U.S. Department of Justice, the site had “well over” 117,000 customers, and enabled the trafficking of more than 15 million stolen payment card numbers leading to approximately $17 million in illegal gains.
+According to the U.S. Department of Justice, the site had “well over” 117,000 customers, and enabled the trafficking of more than 15 million stolen payment card numbers top to approximately $17 million in illegal gains.

 The marketplace was infamous for its aggressive techniques to market stolen cards, including occasionally offering large tranches of stolen numbers for free in order to attract new users.